 - Chopped pecans or walnuts (as long as your not worried about keeping your recipe nut free)!

-Place your oatmeal raisin breakfast cookies in an airtight food-storage container and keep in the refrigerator for up to 2 weeks.
-Or, you can freeze your cookies in an air-tight, freezer safe container for up to 2 months!
+Place your oatmeal raisin breakfast cookies in an airtight container and keep in the refrigerator for up to 2 weeks.
+Or, you can store your cookies frozen in a container or freezer bag for up to 2 months!

 Breakfast cookies are a healthier treat, often made with oatmeal and sweetened naturally with agave or maple syrup.
 They typically include mix-ins like raisins, chocolate chips, seeds or nuts.
 They are also great as a nutritious snack or dessert!

 Of course, it will depend on the mix-ins you add to your treats.
 This particular recipe contains approximately 125 calories per cookie.

 - ⅓ cup tahini

 - 2 tablespoons agave nectar *see note below